WasimKarim19/wasimkarim19.github.io/_pages/about.md

 # About
 Hello! 👋 I am a Graduate Researcher at the Applied Artificial Intelligence and INtelligent Systems <a href="https://aaiins-lab.com/" style="text-decoration: none !important;">(AAIINS)</a> Laboratory, under the supervision of Prof. <a href="https://researchers.cdu.edu.au/en/persons/sami-azam/" style="text-decoration: none !important;">Sami Azam</a> from <a href="https://www.cdu.edu.au/" style="text-decoration: none !important;">Charles Darwin University</a>, Australia.
 I am also working as a Research Assistant at the University of Scholars, Dhaka, Bangladesh.
 My research focuses on Machine Learning, Computer Vision, Multimodal AI, and Generative Artificial Intelligence, with a particular interest in developing intelligent systems for real-world scientific and industrial applications.
 I am particularly interested in combining visual information with other modalities and developing AI systems that are robust, interpretable, and applicable to real-world problems.

-I completed my B.Sc. in Computer Science and Engineering from <a href="https://www.uiu.ac.bd/" style="text-decoration: none !important;">United International University</a> with *Magna Cum Laude* distinction (Top 5%).
+I completed my B.Sc. in Computer Science and Engineering from <a href="https://www.uiu.ac.bd/" style="text-decoration: none !important;">United International University</a> with *Magna Cum Laude* distinction in recognition of academic excellence.
 I also worked as an Undergraduate Teaching Assistant here, where I supported courses in programming, computer systems, object-oriented programming, and data structures and algorithms.

 Beyond research, I enjoy supporting students and contributing to academic and student communities.
 I currently serve as an Advisor to the Students’ International Affairs Society (SIAS-UIU), where I provide guidance and mentorship to students in leadership, teamwork, and professional development.
 I previously served as the society’s General Secretary and have been involved in organizing academic and international education events.